oilbeater/malacca/README.md

 It is written in **TypeScript**: ensuring adaptability to the rapidly evolving AI ecosystem and catering to the diverse needs of application developers.

 > Malacca is still an early-stage project, containing many experiments by the author.
 Currently, it only supports AzureOpenAI.
+While Malacca provides numerous features, its primary purpose is to offer a framework and examples to help users better implement their own custom functionalities.
+We encourage you to read the code and adapt it to your specific needs.
 We welcome contributions and ideas from the community to help expand and improve this project.

 ## Features